X

 When to see a doctor

-Mild wheezing that occurs along with symptoms of a cold or upper respiratory infection (URI), does not always need treatment.
+Mild wheezing that occurs along with symptoms of a cold or upper respiratory infection does not always need to be treated.
+See a healthcare professional if you don't know why you're wheezing, your wheezing keeps coming back or it happens along with any of these symptoms:

 Seek emergency care if wheezing:

-• Begins suddenly after being stung by a bee, taking medication or eating an allergy-causing food
+• Begins right away after being stung by a bee, taking medicine or eating an allergy-causing food.

 Self-care measures

-To ease mild wheezing related to a cold or URI, try these tips:
+To ease mild wheezing related to a cold or upper respiratory infection, try these tips:

 • Moisturize the air.
 Use a humidifier, take a steamy shower or sit in the bathroom with the door closed while running a hot shower.
-Moist air might help relieve mild wheezing in some instances.
+Moist air might ease mild wheezing sometimes.

 • Drink fluids.
-Warm liquids can relax the airway and loosen up sticky mucus in your throat.
+Warm liquids can relax your airway and loosen up sticky mucus in your throat.

-• Avoid tobacco smoke.
-Active or passive smoking can worsen wheezing.
+• Stay away from tobacco smoke.
+Smoking or being exposed to smoke can worsen wheezing.

-• Take all prescribed medications.
-Follow the doctor's instructions.
+• Take all prescribed medicines.
+Follow your healthcare professional's instructions.